 While in Alicante, students will be housed with carefully chosen Spanish families.
 From Monday to Sunday, the host family provides students with three meals a day.
 Students planning to eat out during the week or to be away from their host families on weekends are responsible for paying the additional expense of those meals.
 Home stays provide students with a safe and comfortable environment that allows for interaction with Spaniards and a rich cultural experience.
 Costs are based on single occupancy.

-Students will go on half day trips to Villajoyosa and Altea, Elche, and the Castle of Santa Barbara in Alicante.
-Students will also participate in Tapas cooking lesson.
+Students will go on half day trips to Guadalest and the Fonts d'Algar, Elche, and the Castle of Santa Barbara in Alicante.
 All costs associated with this these field trips (transportation, accommodation and meals) are included in the program fee.

-Undergraduate and graduate students from any UW campus may apply.
+Undergraduate and graduate students in "good academic standing" (2.0 or above) from any UW campus may apply.
 Students will be selected on the basis of their demonstrated interest in Spanish language study, their ability to work independently, and their willingness to engage in intercultural exchange.

 Travel Documents and Insurance